docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 1. Getting a certificate is this simple! (_Referencing: [Certbot docker instructions][certbot::docker] and [`certonly --standalone` mode][certbot::standalone]_):

     ```sh
-    # Change `mail.example.com` below to your own FQDN.
     # Requires access to port 80 from the internet, adjust your firewall if needed.
     docker run --rm -it \
       -v "${PWD}/docker-data/certbot/certs/:/etc/letsencrypt/" \